AI4HealthUOL/ECG-aging/README.md

 # Uncovering ECG Changes during Healthy Aging using Explainable AI

-This is the official repository for the paper [Uncovering ECG Changes during Healthy Aging using Explainable AI](https://arxiv.org/abs/2310.07463).
+This is the official repository for the paper [Uncovering ECG Changes during Healthy Aging using Explainable AI](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0302024) accepted by <ins>PLOS ONE</ins>.
 The research uncovers healthy age-related ECG changes by analyzing ECG data from diverse age groups using diverse models such as deep learning and tree-based classifiers, as well as model explainability.

 ![alt text](https://github.com/AI4HealthUOL/ECG-aging/blob/main/reports/all15BinsOverlapped_mean.png?style=centerme)